ninjudd/cake/README.md

 src directory they can be used by both your project and other projects.
 In this case, you just need to add the enclosing namespace to the `:tasks` vector in project.clj.

-Like many build tools, Cake uses a dependency-based programming style.
-This means you specify the tasks your task depends on and Cake will run those tasks before running your task, ensuring that each task is only run once.
+Like many build tools, Bake uses a dependency-based programming style.
+This means you specify the tasks your task depends on and Bake will run those tasks before running your task, ensuring that each task is only run once.
 For more details, check out Martin Fowler's [excellent article](http://martinfowler.com/articles/rake.html#DependencyBasedProgramming) on Rake.
-Here is the example from that article using Cake syntax:
+Here is the example from that article using Bake syntax:

     (deftask code-gen
       "This task generates code.
 It has no dependencies."